gateweaver/gateweaver/docs/docs/configuration/policies/rate-limit.md

 ## Usage

-Below are the default values for the Rate Limiting policy.
+Below are the default values for the Rate Limit policy.
 You can use the defaults by setting `rateLimit: {}`, or you can customize the policy by specifying the values you want to change.

 ```yaml title="gateweaver.yml"
 policyDefinitions: